tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * [metro_inc_stock_data.csv](Activities/05-Ins_Multi_Indexing/Resources/metro_inc_stock_data.csv)

-Open the lesson slides, move to the "Multi-Indexing" section and provide an overview of multi-indexing as follows:
+Open the lesson slides, move to the "Multi-Indexing" section, and provide an overview:

 * **Multi-indexing** is the process of indexing a dataset by more than one value.
 Multi-indexing is like using two bookmarks in a book.
 Each bookmark is an index, and depending on which index you go to, you'll get different content.